-- 3.11 Consideration of acceptable separation distances between built form/engineered structures and nearby residents can be informed by the approach commonly adopted in housing developments.
-From my extensive experience working as a Landscape Architect on residential schemes, the typical separation distances between back-to-back housing is 20-23m.
-This separation is adopted to ensure that adequate daylight, sunlight, outlook, and privacy is achieved for all residents. - 3.12 Local Planning Authorities frequently specify separation distances in adopted Supplementary Planning Documents (SPD).
-In the apparent absence of separation distances in SPD produced by Wyre Forest Council, at my

-Appendix 6, I include extracts of East Staffordshire Borough Council's adopted "Separation Distances and Amenity SPD".
-The SPD illustrates at paragraph 4.3 under external separation standards that 21 metres should be designed between back-to back residential properties, noting at paragraph 4.7 this separation can be reduced to 12 metres where there are walls without habitable windows.

-- 3.13 I consider that screen bunds of equivalent height and separation distance to permanent buildings e.g., a row of terraced houses, would have a reduced effect upon visual amenity of nearby dwellings because they are temporary structures, and they do not have windows that impact privacy.
-It is also noted that screen bunds on the Appeal Site would not exceed 6m in height, whereas two storey housing is typically 8m high to the ridge. - 3.14 In terms of this Appeal, the separation distances between the closest dwellings and the screen bunds have been designed to be over three times greater than the minimum separation distances typically adopted for backto-back housing.
-The separation distance between the western elevation of the Equestrian Centre bungalow and the crest of the 5 to 6m high temporary screen bund is approximately 62.5m, noting that the bund would be in place for only 9 months.
+- 3.11.
+Consideration of acceptable separation distances between built form/engineered structures and nearby residents can be informed by the approach commonly adopted in housing developments.
+From my extensive experience working as a Landscape Architect on residential schemes, the typical separation distances between back-to-back housing are 20-23m.
+This separation is adopted to ensure that adequate daylight, sunlight, outlook, and privacy is achieved for all residents. - 3.12.
+Local Planning Authorities frequently specify separation distances in adopted Supplementary Planning Documents (SPD).
+In the apparent absence of separation distances in SPD produced by Wyre Forest Council, at my Appendix 6, I include extracts of East Staffordshire Borough Council's adopted "Separation Distances and Amenity SPD".
+The SPD illustrates at paragraph 4.3 under external separation standards that 21 metres should be designed between back-to back residential properties, noting at paragraph 4.7 this separation can be reduced to 12 metres where there are walls without habitable windows. - 3.13.
+I consider that screen bunds of equivalent height and separation distance to permanent buildings e.g., a row of terraced houses, would have a reduced effect upon visual amenity of nearby dwellings because they are temporary structures, and they do not have windows that impact privacy.
+It is also noted that screen bunds on the Appeal Site would not exceed 6m in height, whereas two storey housing is typically 8m high to the ridge. - 3.14.
+In terms of this Appeal, the separation distances between the closest dwellings and the screen bunds have been designed to be over three times greater than the minimum separation distances typically adopted for back-to-back housing.
+The separation distance between the western elevation of the Equestrian Centre bungalow and the crest of the 5 to 6m high temporary screen bund is approximately 62.5m, noting that the bund would be in place for only 9 months. - 3.15.
+The revised scheme results in the reduction in height of some of the temporary bunds close to dwellings and is assessed separately at the end of this section.

-RVAA of closest dwellings
+RVAA of Closest Dwellings

-3.15 Notwithstanding my experience that there is no potential for the Residential Visual Amenity Threshold (RVAT) to be breached with respect to views of the Proposed Development from the closest dwellings, the Council's Reason for Refusal 3 and their Statement of Case requires me to review the private outlook from dwellings that lie close to the Appeal Site boundary and have the potential for clear views of the Proposed Development.
-This assessment has been assisted by review of the ZTVs (CD1.04 - Appendix A - LVIA Figures 6 to 9) and observations in the field.
+- 3.16.
+My experience of assessing a wide variety of development proposals indicated at an early stage that there would be no potential for the Residential Visual Amenity Threshold (RVAT) to be breached with respect to views of the Proposed Development from the closest dwellings.
+The Council's Reason for Refusal 3, covering impacts upon amenity, whilst no longer defended by the Council is still supported by the Rule 6 Party in their Statement of Case (paragraphs 8.30 and 8.36-8.38).
+The Rule 6 Party's position requires me to review the private outlook from dwellings that lie close to the Appeal Site boundary and have the potential for clear views of the Proposed Development.
+This assessment has been assisted by review of the ZTVs (CD1.04 Appendix A LVIA Figures 6 to 9) and observations in the field. - 3.17.
+Where an assessment of likely views from a dwelling has necessitated review from the private curtilage of the dwellings, I have agreed access to the external space around the property with residents.
+Other fieldwork was undertaken from publicly accessible locations or the Site itself.